ZharkoBlazheski/my_first_rails_app/README.md

 * Deployment instructions

-I am going to make some changes here
+I am going to make some changes here new text

 * ...